KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ISS-Live by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-ISS-Live)

-1. Information: There are updates for 3 dependencie(s):
+1. Information: There are updates for 5 dependencie(s):
+   - @eslint/js                  ^9.21.0  →  ^9.22.0
    - @stylistic/eslint-plugin     ^4.1.0  →   ^4.2.0
+   - eslint                      ^9.21.0  →  ^9.22.0
-   - eslint-plugin-package-json  ^0.26.0  →  ^0.26.2
+   - eslint-plugin-package-json  ^0.26.0  →  ^0.26.3
    - prettier                     ^3.5.2  →   ^3.5.3